smartycope/ezregex/docs/dev_docs.md

 Later, when I was reading up on abstract syntax trees, and scrolling around on PyPi, I realized that Python has one built in, and that it's available to use.
 I reimplemented the whole algorithm to instead parse the AST given by the built-in re lexer, and wrote my own parser on top of it, which works *much* better.

 Along the way, I also discovered, deep in the corners of the internet, 2 other Python libraries which do almost the same thing: `xeger` (regex backwards), and `sre_yield`. `xeger` technically works, however it tends to include unprintable characters, so it's output isn't very readable. `sre_yeild` is better, but it can be very slow, and is not quite the use case I'm going for.
 My invert algorithm is meant to be a debugging tool (though it doubles well for a testing tool), so it does things like detecting words (as opposed to seperate word characters) and inserts actual words, and doing the same for numbers and inserting `12345...`, as well as a couple other enhancements.

+## Documentation
+Docs are hosted on readthedocs, built by mkdocs, and the dialect docs are assisted by pdoc.

 ## Tests
 Tests are run using GitHub Actions, and are run in a Docker container.
 The Dockerfile is in the `tests` directory, and the manager script is in the same directory.
 The manager script is run using `bash manager.sh`